Why Coat Bronze

 The use of wax to coat bronze sculpture has a long tradition.

 Archaeological evidence of the 'hot-wax' technique for creating bronze jewelry dates back as far as the first evidence of bronze itself - around 3500 BC.
-So I imagine that it wasn't too long before someone noticed how nice a bronze statue or pendant looks when polished with wax, followed soon after by how it protects against fingerprints and weather.
+So I imagine that it wasn't too long before someone noticed how nice a bronze statue or pendant looks when polished with wax, and how it protects against fingerprints and weather.

 And so the use of wax to coat metal sculpture, particularly bronze, became a tradition that is still going strong today.